abelson-lab/smMIP-tools/README.md

 ### Configuration
 1) Make sure to have a [smMIP-design file](https://www.).
 We used [MIPgen](http://shendurelab.github.io/MIPGEN) to design the smMIP used in this example.
 If you designed your smMIPs differently make sure that your file contain the following columns (case sensitve) and their relavant information: chr, ext_probe_start, ext_probe_stop, ext_probe_sequence, lig_probe_start, lig_probe_stop, lig_probe_sequence, mip_scan_start_position, mip_scan_stop_position, scan_target_sequence, mip_sequence, probe_strand, mip_name
 2) Please generate a single folder and copy into it all the bam files that you want to analyse.
 We provide [bam files](http://) that can be used with this manual.
-map_smMIPs_extract_UMIs.R was built to process one bam file at a time.
-An example shell script for parallel processing is provided [here](https:/www)

 ### Running the code
 Run map_smMIPs_extract_UMIs.R with the required input parameters: